wistia/wistia-open-docs/_posts/exporting-guide.md

 To use Compressor as a standalone application, you must first create a QuickTime movie file to submit to Compressor.
-Since this will only be a temporary intermediate file, we recommend creating a QuickTime reference movie, which can be created quicker and takes up less space than a standard QuickTime movie because the video refers to your sequence's original media files when possible instead of storing all of the media in the file itself.
+Since this will only be a temporary intermediate file, we recommend creating a QuickTime reference movie.
+These can be created quicker and takes up less space than a standard QuickTime movie; the video refers to your sequence's original media files when possible, instead of storing all of the media in the file itself.
 However, since this file simply references other media stored on your computer, it will not work on other computers that don't have all the required media.